Premeditation key in trial of U.S. soldier who killed fellow servicemen

 "My plan was to kill myself," Russell said during his plea hearing.
 "I wanted the pain to stop."

-Conn ruled on Monday that Sadoff, who relied on another doctor's findings that Russell had "brain abnormalities" in areas that govern behaviour and emotion, could use those findings in his own testimony at the court-martial.
+Conn ruled on Monday that Sadoff, who relied on another doctor's findings that Russell had "brain abnormalities" in areas that govern behavior and emotion, would not testify.
+Defense attorneys will argue that brain trauma inhibited Russell's judgment.

 Gur compared Russell's tests with those of 41 other males to show he was an outlier.
 An Army prosecutor countered by saying the group's average age was much younger than that of Russell, who is 48 and was on medication at the time.